Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 ### V4.0 Notes

+Built on top of the V3.0, in this branch retry-logic is added so that if a connection to Azure SQL cannot be made or if a SQL query cannot be executed due to some transient error, the operation is automatically retried for up to 5 times, without returning any error to the end user.

+### V3.0 Notes

 In this branch the backend REST API service and the database are modified so that a user can be authenticated and they will see and manage only the to-do items they have created.
 Anonymous access is also allowed, and all to-do items created while not authenticated will be visible and manageable by anyone.
 Authentication is done via the Azure Static Web Apps reverse proxy, that [takes care of all the complexities](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization) of OAuth2 for you.
 The Vue web client has been also updated to provide login and logoff capabilities.

 ## Folder Structure